Bromsgrove School: Notable alumni

 Notable Old Bromsgrovians include five Victoria Cross recipients and A. E. Housman.
 In business and politics, Digby Jones and Michael Heseltine were both educated at Bromsgrove, as were actors Ian Carmichael, Richard Wattis (of Hancock's Half Hour, Sykes, Father Dear Father), Trevor Eve (of Shoestring), Nick Miles (of Emmerdale) and Arthur Darvill (of Doctor Who).
 The author Nicholas Evans who wrote The Horse Whisperer and journalist Chris Atkins were educated at Bromsgrove.
 More recently, Iskra Lawrence (an English model, global role model and brand ambassador) attended the School.

 In music, composer Isaiah Burnell was director of music from 1907 for 25 years.
 John Illsley, of the band Dire Straits, Guillemots member Fyfe Dangerfield, Ritchie Neville of boy band Five and jazz saxophonist Soweto Kinch attended the school.

-The school continues to produce leading sportsman – Matt Neal attended during the 1980s, and Andy Goode was part of the drive by the school to welcome more leading rugby players to the school.
-Bromsgrove continues to educate many England national sportsmen including Ben Foden, Ollie Lawrence and Matt Mullan who have played Rugby union for England.
+Matt Neal attended during the 1980s, and Andy Goode was part of the drive by the school to welcome more leading rugby players to the school.
+Bromsgrove has educated England national sportsmen including Ben Foden, Ollie Lawrence and Matt Mullan who have played Rugby union for England.

 Others include Peter Spence, an English journalist and writer who wrote the British sitcom To the Manor Born and Admiral Sir Ben Key KCB, CBE, ADC, who is a senior naval officer; and has served as First Sea Lord since November 2021.

 Rear-Admiral Sir David William Haslam (1923–2009) was educated at Bromsgrove School; he returned as a governor and lived opposite the school in Worcester Road until his death.

 Medals for gallantry

-Five Old Bromsgrovians are known to have received the Victoria Cross:
+Five Old Bromsgrovians are known to have been awarded the Victoria Cross: